 Research reactors with significant thermal power and all power reactors are subjected to significant isotopic changes.
-The study of these isotopic changes is known as the long-term kinetics, which describes phenomena that occur over months or even years.
-The study of phenomena that occur over the course of several hours to a few days, for example, effects of neutron poisons on the reactivity (i.e., Xenon poisoning or spatial oscillations), is known as the medium-term kinetics.
+The study of these isotopic changes is known as long-term kinetics, which describes phenomena that occur over months or even years.
+The study of phenomena that occur for several hours to a few days, for example, effects of neutron poisons on the reactivity (i.e., Xenon poisoning or spatial oscillations), is known as medium-term kinetics.

 This chapter describes the long-term kinetics of thermal reactors based on the uranium fuel cycle, in which a fuel with a large concentration of uranium-238 is used (e.g., PWRs or BWRs).
 Most common reactor fuels are composed of either natural or partially enriched uranium.
-Typically, PWRs uses an enriched uranium fuel (~4% of U-235) as a fresh fuel.
-Exposure to neutron flux gradually depletes the uranium-235, decreasing core reactivity (compensated by control rods, chemical shim or burnable absorbers).
-The initial fuel load of a new reactor core (so called first core) is entirely fresh fuel, that is, fuel with no plutonium or fission products present.
+Typically, PWRs use an enriched uranium fuel (~4% of U-235) as a fresh fuel.
+Exposure to neutron flux gradually depletes the uranium-235, decreasing core reactivity (compensated by control rods, chemical shim, or burnable absorbers).
+The initial fuel load of a new reactor core (so-called first core) is entirely fresh fuel, fuel with no plutonium or fission products present.
 The contribution of uranium-238 directly to fission is quite small in most thermal reactors.
-On the other hand uranium-238 plays very important role and this chapter is primarily about this isotope.
+On the other hand, uranium-238 plays a very important role, and this chapter is primarily about this isotope.

 See also: Uranium